-Whiplash is the most common car accident injury, but many people dismiss early symptoms only to suffer chronic pain months later.
-Learn to recognize it early and treat it right.
+Whiplash is the most common car accident injury, but many people dismiss early symptoms.
+Learn to recognize it early and understand what treatment involves.

 Whiplash is a cervical strain injury caused by sudden, forceful back-and-forth movement of the neck, the classic mechanism of a rear-end car collision.
-Despite its common name, whiplash involves real structural damage: overstretching and micro-tearing of the muscles, tendons, and ligaments that support the cervical spine.
+The injury involves overstretching and micro-tearing of the muscles, tendons, and ligaments that support the cervical spine.

 Whiplash Symptoms to Watch For

-One of the most important things to understand about whiplash is the delayed onset of symptoms.
-Adrenaline released during the accident can mask pain for hours or even days.
-Many patients feel fine immediately after a collision and only develop significant symptoms 24–72 hours later.
+Adrenaline released during an accident can mask pain for hours or even days.
+Many patients feel fine immediately after a collision and only develop significant symptoms 24 to 72 hours later.

 - Neck pain and stiffness, often worse with movement